jiyingz/clinicalMPI/README.md

 }
 ```

+Please look at the decision tables and make any necessary adjustments (example in simulation code) before using, as some boundaries could be rough.
 In executing real-life trials, it is only necessary to pre-calculate decision tables for the dose-level sample sizes encountered.
 The decision table used should correspond to how many patients have been tried at a dose level over the trial so far.
 The decision-making logic is common to all dose-levels.